America's Vaccine Safety Watchdog

 (h) Three doses of any appropriate hepatitis B vaccine or a laboratory finding of hepatitis B immunity or disease satisfies this requirement.

-(i) One dose of any appropriate live varicella vaccine at or after 12 months of age.
+(i) Two doses of any appropriate live varicella vaccine at or after 12 months of age.

 (ii) Laboratory evidence of varicella immunity.